Plot your Transaction in the Mempool

 Estimate when your transaction is going to confirm and calculate how much you will spend in Bitcoin transaction fees.How do I use this?

 When you send a bitcoin transaction, it is broadcasted to all nodes in the bitcoin network.
-And then it goes to the mempool.
+And then it goes

 The mempool is a collection of unconfirmed transactions waiting to get into the next blocks.